Depression in women and treatment defines depression, examines causes, symptoms, and workable treatment for this serious mood disorder.

 - Take medicines, vitamins, and minerals as prescribed by your doctor.

-- Take steps such as wearing loose clothing to stay cool during hot flashes.
+- Wear loose clothing to stay cool during hot flashes.

 Talk to Your Doctor

 Depression in women and treatment article advises you to talk to your doctor.
-There are several different methods used to treat depression, including medications such as antidepressants and psychotherapy.
-Antidepressants carry a warning about the increased risk of suicidal thinking or suicidal behavior by children, adolescents, and young adults taking them.
-Women should report to their doctor any changes such as worsening depression, suicidal thinking or behavior, agitation, sleep problems, or withdrawal from normal social activity.
+There are several different methods used to treat depression, including antidepressants and psychotherapy.
+However, antidepressants carry a warning about the increased risk of suicidal thinking among children, adolescents, and young adults taking them.
+As such women should report to their doctor any changes such as worsening depression, suicidal behavior, agitation, or sleep problems.
+As well as withdrawal from normal social activity.

 Family therapy may be helpful if family stress adds to your depression.
 Your mental health care provider will determine the best course of treatment for you.
 If you are uncertain who to call for help with depression, check out the following list: